 - In-Person Oversight: Treatment is facilitated and monitored during regular office visits with an orthodontist

-- Highly Effective: Powerful enough to treat a wide range of teeth misalignments
+- Highly Versatile: Powerful enough to treat a wide range of teeth misalignments

 - Consistently Powerful: Since they’re affixed to your teeth, they’re always working and there’s no need to remove and replace them every day

-- Less Durable: Not quite as sturdy as metal braces and not as effective for severe conditions or bite issues
+- Less Durable: Not quite as sturdy as metal braces and not as viable for severe conditions or bite issues

 - Higher Average Cost: More expensive ($6,000 on average) than traditional braces and clear aligner treatment